-Longer periods of exclusion of up to 5 days may result if further misconduct occurs.
+Longer periods of suspension of up to 5 days may result if further misconduct occurs.
 This will also be followed by a reintegration interview where clear expectations for behaviour will be established.
 If these are not followed, exclusion could recur or become permanent, pending reflection from the headteacher.

-During an exclusion work will be set by the class teacher to be completed at home.
-There will be times when an action warrants an immediate lunchtime, fixed term or permanent exclusion.
+During a suspension work will be set by the class teacher to be completed at home.
+There will be times when an action warrants an immediate lunchtime exclusion, suspension or permanent exclusion.